harlley/copilotkit/README.md

       defaultOpen
       instructions="You help users change and read the color..." suggestions={[
+        {
-        { title: "Change square color", message: "Choose a new random background color." }, { title: "What is the square color?", message: "What is the square color?" }
+          title: "Change square color",
+          message: "Choose a new random background color.", },
+        {
+          title: "What is the square color?",
+          message: "What is the square color?",
+        },
       ]}
     />